Updated on 27/07/2021

 Microplastics, Food contaminants

-Microplastics range in size from 5 millimetres down to a few hundred nanometres, 70 times smaller than the thickness of a hair.
-Microplastics are ubiquitous in the environment, being found in the air, in homes, in rivers, on land and in oceans.
+Microplastics range in size from 5 millimetres down to a few hundred nanometres, making them 70 times smaller than the thickness of a human hair.
+Microplastics are ubiquitous in the environment: they are found in air, in homes, in rivers, on land and in oceans.
 All living species, from the smallest (e.g. zooplankton) to the largest (e.g. whales), can ingest them.

 The article has been added to your library